-The Swatara Creek is a designated scenic water way and an area treasure.
-Our favorite way to enjoy it is in kayaks or canoes but we’ve floated in inner tubes, too.
-It the most wonderful way to see all kinds of birds including eagles and other critters.
-The creek is s just two miles from the inn.
+The Swatara Creek is a designated scenic waterway and an area treasure.
+Our favorite way to enjoy it is in kayaks or canoes, but we’ve floated in inner tubes, too.
+It is the most wonderful way to see all kinds of birds including eagles and other critters.
+The creek is just two miles from the inn.
 We highly recommend Cocoa Kayaks.
 They provide kayaks, knowledgeable guides and pick up and drop off.

 The Susquehanna River is truly beautiful as well and Blue Mountain Outfitters has everything you’ll need, including rentals of canoes and kayaks.

 Looking for a beautiful hike that can be as long as you want?
 Access to the Horse-Shoe Trail is less than a mile from the inn.
 It gently meanders along the Manada Creek through some pretty woods and along farm fields.
 The entire trail runs from Valley Forge to the Appalachian Trail, but you can choose to make your adventure the length that is best for you.
 Most guests enjoy going as far as the Swatara Creek and then retracing their steps.
 Totaling 3-4 miles.
 The history of the Trail is closely related to the development of the iron industry in this part of Pennsylvania during the eighteenth and nineteenth centuries.
 The many furnaces and forges were connected by trails leading through the charcoal forests between them.
 Portions of these trails have survived to become today’s Horse-Shoe Trail.
 We’re also close to the Appalachian and many other trails.
 If you’re looking for more hikes, view this link.

 Indian Echo Caverns

 One of our area’s surprises for both adults and kids, the Indian Echo Caverns are magical with beautiful geological wonders and a fascinating history.